smile4alice/smile4alice/README.md

 *6 months of commercial experience in web development*

-* 🎓 Researching the best practices of creating APIs, BOTs, integrations and automation
+* 🎓 Conducting research on best practices for creating APIs, bots, integrations and automation.

-* 💡 Open to new challenges and always seek for opportunities to contribute to the development of impactful products.
+* 💡 I am open to new challenges and actively seek opportunities to contribute to the development of impactful products.

-* 💻 Currently, I am participating in volunteer projects with 'Baza Trainee Ukraine' an organization dedicated to developing software for the public sector, charitable foundations, government enterprises
+* 💻 Currently, I am engaged in volunteer projects with 'Baza Trainee Ukraine,' where I develop APIs for social sector and charitable foundations websites.

 <details>
 <summary>📈 Stats</summary>